Solution properties of a 3D stochastic Euler fluid equation: Proofs of the main results

-\begin{proof} We shall use the following variant of Aubin-Lions lemma, that can be found in \cite{JLLions}, or in \cite{FlaGat}.
-Recall that, given an Hilbert space $W$, a norm on $W^{\alpha,2}\left( 0,T;W\right) $ is the square root of
+\begin{proof} We shall use the following variant of Aubin-Lions lemma, that can be found in Simon \cite{SIM}.
+Recall that, given an Hilbert space $W$, a norm on $W^{\alpha,4}\left( 0,T;W\right) $ is the fourth root of